Bwar/Nebula/README.md

 >  OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN
 >  THE SOFTWARE.

-<a name="Build"></a>
+<a name="Building"></a>
-## Build
+## Building
    Nebula was builded passing with gcc6.4 on centos6.5(upgrade binutils to 2.22 or later) and centos7.4.

    build step：
    1. $ mkdir NebulaDepend
-   2. go to [Depend on](#DependOn), download and compile these dependent libraries, copy the shared library files to NebulaDepend/lib, copy the header files directory to NebulaDepend/include, and compile Nebula.
+   2. go to [Depend on](#DependOn), download and compile these dependent libraries, copy the shared library files to NebulaDepend/lib, copy the header files directory to NebulaDepend/include.
    3. $ cd Nebula/src;    $ make

 <a name="Documentation"></a>